-Spring M. Berman is an assistant professor of Mechanical and Aerospace Engineering and graduate faculty in Computer Science and Exploration Systems Design at Arizona State University.
+Spring M. Berman is an assistant professor of Mechanical and Aerospace Engineering and graduate faculty in Computer Science and Exploration Systems Design at Arizona State University (ASU).
+She is also a core faculty affiliate of the Global Security Initiative at ASU.
 Previously, she was a postdoctoral researcher in Computer Science at Harvard University (2010-2012).
 She received the M.S.E. and Ph.D. degrees in Mechanical Engineering and Applied Mechanics from the University of Pennsylvania in 2008 and 2010, respectively.
 She received the B.S.E. degree in Mechanical and Aerospace Engineering and a Certificate in Robotics and Intelligent Systems from Princeton University in 2005.
 Her research interests include the modeling, analysis, control, and optimization of robotic swarms; the analysis of collective behaviors in biology; and biologically-inspired control of distributed systems.

 - MAE 506: Advanced System Modeling, Dynamics, and Control (Fall ’12, ’13, ’14, ’15) Syllabus Fall 2015

 - MAE 318: System Dynamics and Control (Spring ’14, ’15, ’16, ’17, ’18)

 - LAW 791: Topic: Artificial Intelligence: Law, Ethics & Policy (Fall’ 17) [Co-Instructors: Prof. Gary Marchant and Prof. Jason Robert]

 - ASU 101-MEE: The ASU Experience (Fall ’14, ’15, ’16)